June 5th, 2021 | Working On Myself: Why I Don't Want To Be Famous.

 Prof. Zimbardo dedicated the first half of his talk to the experiment.
 He told us the story that we all knew in every detail.
 But of course, we wanted to hear the story from the master rather than reading about it in textbooks.
 Just the same as we use to go to concerts to hear the music straight from the artist rather than from the tape.

 After the master finished his story, he turned to talk about his new projects.
 What I mean by “new” is all his research activities ever since.
 After all, the experiment took place in 1971, 44 years before the talk—so, quite a while has passed.
-In the meantime, Zimbardo and his team worked not only on studying the limits of authority and the factors that induce evil in people but also, the opposite of that.
+In the meantime, Zimbardo and his team worked not only on studying the limits of authority and the factors that induce evil in people but also, on the opposite of that.

 Among others, he founded and chaired the Heroic Imagination Project.
 This initiative aims to turn people into everyday heroes whose minds are tuned to help others in need.
-Within the project, he studies how people change their violent behaviors and how one can condition an individual to be sensitive to other people and volunteer to help.
+Within the project, he studies how people change their violent behaviours and how one can condition an individual to be sensitive to other people and volunteer to help.

 He also wrote a range of interesting books dedicated to the factors that trigger evil in people, such as “The Lucifer Effect” (2008).
 It all sounds useful to me.
 After the talk came to the end, the time for questions has come.
 And this is when all the magic happened.